mrismanaziz/Reforestation/README.md

-## How do you tell the difference between a crocodile and an alligator?
-You will see one later and one in a while.
+## Cosmetic surgery used to be such a taboo subject.
+Now you can talk about Botox and nobody raises an eyebrow.